San Francisco, California

-Civil Beat is the largest news outlet dedicated to public affairs reporting about Hawaii.
+Civil Beat is the largest nonprofit news outlet dedicated to public affairs reporting about Hawaii.
 Our focus is on investigative and watchdog journalism, in-depth enterprise reporting, analysis and commentary that gives readers a broad view on issues of importance to the community.

 Civil Beat also hopes to foster community discussion by providing a place where citizens can debate important issues in a civil manner, free from cheap shots and personal swipes.
 Our goal is to challenge our leaders to do better.
 We are the watchdogs of the public’s trust and we take seriously the mission to ensure our government and civic leaders are not abusing that trust.